rimusa/rimusa.github.io/docs/_pages/masters_thesis_topics.md

 ## Ideas on what to work on

 While the above are some areas on which you can work on, here are three more concrete ideas for what to work on:
- - Grammatical error correction (GEC) for the pronoun "hen"
+ - Grammatical error correction (GEC)
    - "Hen" is a pronoun oficially introduced to Swedish [in 2015](https://svenska.se/saol/?id=1105387&pz=3) and is a gender-neutral way to refer to someone.
 However, due to lack of data it can be hard to work with it in some tasks, such as [POS tagging](https://umu.diva-portal.org/smash/get/diva2:1713349/FULLTEXT01.pdf).
 [Some work similar to this](https://aclanthology.org/2023.bea-1.13/) has been done for English.
+   - There is also the [Multi-GEC data](../masters-topics-GEC), which is the other project we're offering this year.
+An intersection between the two projects could be to check how different language models perform, particularly those that claim to be multilingual.
+Once we find any discrepancies, we can attempt to reduce their impact.
  - Using [perspectivist ideas](http://pdai.info/) to tackle bias and fairness
    - Do systems become more fair if we create different models for each group?
    - How would these models interact with the test data for the other models?